-Lifestages KiwiSaver Scheme Review
+SBS Wealth KiwiSaver Scheme

-Summary of Lifestages KiwiSaver
+Summary of the SBS Wealth KiwiSaver Scheme:

-- Funds: Lifestages offers two core KiwiSaver funds, one is focused on income-producing assets, and the other on growth.
-The scheme also offers age-driven funds which deliver 'life stages' (explained in further detail below).
-This means that as you get older, your KiwiSaver investment changes to protect the savings you have amassed.
-Lifestages has an automatic option to allocate increasing proportions of money into their Income fund as you get older.
+- Funds: SBS Wealth KiwiSaver offers two core KiwiSaver funds: one is focused on income-producing assets (Income Fund), and the other is on growth assets (High Growth Fund).
+The scheme also offers an age-driven option that delivers the funds via 'life stages' (explained in further detail below).
+This means that as you get older, your KiwiSaver investment profile changes to protect the savings you have amassed.
+SBS Wealth KiwiSaver Scheme's Lifestages Auto automatically allocates increasing proportions of money into the Income Fund as you get older, and reduces it from the High Growth Fund.

 Understand this first - what is a 'lifestage' fund?